Capital One Venture X Business Review: Huge Perks, Great Value

 Personally my preferred way to redeem Capital One miles is to transfer them to Capital One’s airline and hotel partners.
 Capital One has nearly 20 travel partners, ranging from Air Canada Aeroplan, to Air France-KLM Flying Blue, to British Airways Executive Club, to Emirates Skywards, to Turkish Airlines Miles&Smiles.

 If you put some effort into learning how to redeem miles & points, you can get way outsized value this way.
-Let me give one example.
-Turkish Airlines Miles&Smiles is a Capital One Venture transfer partner, and I recently redeemed 45,000 miles for a one-way business class ticket on Turkish Airlines from Chicago to Istanbul to Frankfurt.
+For example, with Air France-KLM Flying Blue being a transfer partner, you can redeem just 50,000 miles for a one-way business class ticket between the United States and Europe.
+This is potentially an incredible deal.

 Is the Capital One Venture X Business worth it?